tkoz0/flame-fractal-renderer/README.md

 <img src="examples/tkoz_test3.png" alt="Image 3" height="180" />
 </p>

+Sample images.
+From left to right:
+1. The Sierpinski Triangle, a well known fractal.
+2. A flame fractal I created for a project in a parallel computing class.
+3. Another flame fractal I created while testing color implementation.

 ## what are flame fractals?

 Flame fractals are fractals created by certain iterated function systems.
 They